hypermine-bc/labs/content/posts/bb-security-breach.md

 ### How does it help in data breaches?

-To understand that we first need to understand the types and characteristics of the dataset; which could be categorized into these:
+To understand that, we first need to understand the types and characteristics of the dataset; which could be categorized into these:

 ![mg](/images/bb-security-breach/dataset.png)